Priyanka-AI-DS/Naive-Bayes-Text-Classification-Sentiment/README.md

 •	Depth and insightfulness of the sentiment analysis.
 •	Clarity and thoroughness of the evaluation and discussion sections.
 •	Overall quality and organization of the report and code.

-Good luck, and we look forward to your insightful analysis of the blog posts dataset!